narkhedesam/Proxy-List-Scrapper/README.md

 These are all categories.<br/>
 After you have to call a function named "getProxies"<br/>

-    # Get ALl Proxies According to your Choice
+    # Get ALL Proxies According to your Choice
     data = scrapper.getProxies()

 the data will be returned by the above function the data is having the response data of function.<br/>